-(This note is not part of the Regulations)
+(This note is not part of the Regulations.)

-These Regulations, which apply to England only, make continued provision for the enforcement of-
+These Regulations make continued provision for the enforcement of -

 - (a) Council Regulation (EC) No. 1139/98 concerning the compulsory indication, on the labelling of certain foodstuffs produced from genetically modified organisms, of particulars other than those provided for in Directive 79/112/EEC, and - (b) the labelling requirements in Article 8(1) of Council Regulation (EC) No. 258/97 concerning novel foods and novel food ingredients (as read with Articles 1 and 2 of that Regulation).